Steven St. Martin Eleventh Year, Varsity Head Coach

-Through the first 9 seasons as the head coach at Westwood, the team has compiled a 137-67 record while being committed to playing a tough non-league schedule against some of the top division 1 and 2 teams.
-Wins include: multiple state tournament victories, 2 Riley Classic Championships, 3 Tri-Valley League Championships, a Winter Classic Championship and an undefeated (20-0) regular season in the 2014-2015 season, which led to him being named the 2014-2015 Tri-Valley League Coach of the Year.
+Through the first 10 seasons as the head coach at Westwood, the team has compiled a 159-70 record while being committed to playing a tough non-league schedule against some of the top division 1 and 2 teams.
+Wins include: multiple state tournament victories, 3 Riley Classic Championships, 4 Tri-Valley League Championships, 2 Winter Classic Championship and an undefeated (20-0) regular season in the 2014-2015 season, which led to him being named the 2014-2015 Tri-Valley League Coach of the Year.
 He was named Tri-Valley Coach of the Year for a second time for the 2018-2019 season.
-He has also coached numerous Tri-Valley League All-Stars, 3 TVL MVPs, and a Regional All-State player.
+Coach St. Martin was again named Tri-Valley Coach of the Year for a third time for the 2019-2020 season after back to back league titles.
+He has also coached numerous Tri-Valley League All-Stars, 4 TVL MVPs, a Regional All-State player, Globe All-Scholastic, Herald All Scholastic, and a 1000 point scorer.

 For the 2018-2019 season, the Wolverines ended with a record of 19-5 (18-4 Regular Season, 15-1 TVL record),.
 This earned the team the Tri-Valley League Large Championship and Coach St. Martin the honor of TVL Coach of the Year.
 In the State Tournament, the #4 Seed Wolverines won their opening round matchup at home against the #13 seed O'Bryant Tigers (67-55).
 In the second round of the tournament, the Wolverines fell to the #5 seed, New Mission Titans (58-44).